 Nutrition

-Brown bears are omnivores, which means that they eat both vegetation and meat.
-What they eat depends on the season.
-During the summer, they prefer to eat berries and fish, especially when fish are spawning.
-Trout and salmon are a great source of nutrients that help them gain weight for the upcoming winter.
-Brown bears can also dig for tubers using their claws.
-Sometimes, they may prey on young ungulates such as moose or caribou.
-They may also hunt an injured or sick adult animal.
+Brown bears are omnivores, meaning they eat both plants and meat.
+Their diet changes with the seasons.
+In the summer, they like to eat berries and fish, particularly when fish are spawning.
+Trout and salmon provide important nutrients that help the bears gain weight before winter.
+Brown bears can also use their strong claws to dig for tubers, which are underground plant parts.
+Occasionally, they may hunt young animals like moose or caribou, and they might go after sick or injured adult animals as well.

 At the Zoo, brown bears enjoy a variety of foods including a specialized ground carnivore diet, fish, apples, carrots, pears, tomatoes, and corn on the cob.
 They also receive various foods for enrichment, including frozen items, pumpkins, and melons.